bdunko/Charon-s-Obol/notes/Obol/Planning.md

 						- [ ] IconGrow - An icon starts at a point, rapidly scales up and fades.
 							- [ ] Used for powers
 						- [ ] IconShrink - An icon starts at a point, rapidly scales down and fades.
-					- [ ] Initial particle additions.
+					- [ ] **Initial particle additions.**
 						- [ ] Particles coming off of an activated coin.
 						- [ ] Ambient particles on main menu and game.
 						- [ ] Particle effect across the entire screen while a power is active.
+				- [ ] Coins with activatable powers should glow solid when hovered.
+Patron token also.
+Remove tinting on hover if we do this.
+					- [ ] When hovered, make the outline solid.
+					- [ ] also need to do this for arrows
+					- [ ] Patron statue - glow solid when hovered
-			- [ ] **Sunday**
+			- [ ] The cut line
-				- [ ] Filters for the patron selection and main scenes.
+				- [ ] **Filters for the patron selection and main scenes.**
 					- [ ] Heavy checker/purple filter on main menu should not include UI elements (tooltips and textboxes).
 Need to move inside the scenes instead of on main on top of everything.
-				- [ ] Coins with activatable powers should glow solid when hovered.
-Patron token also.
-Remove tinting if we do this.
 				- [ ] **Unlock Improvements**
 					- [ ] Transitions between unlocks.
 Transitions between unlock ending and main menu
+					- [ ] Can probably have falling coins in the background via particles
 					- [ ] Add an additional space for 'advice' with each coin unlocked and character.
 						- [ ] Apollo - explain curse and bless.
 						- [ ] Artemis - explain arrows.